tower9/hostblock/README.md

  - Each IP address that has count over defined one is considered evil and stored in access files (/ets/hosts.deny or .htaccess files)
  - Daemon keeps track of parsed file offset to parse only new bytes in file not the whole file each time (until file is rotated)
  - Keeps data of all suspicious IP addresses with suspicious/failed login attempt count and date of last attempt
- - Respects blacklist - IP addresses in this file will be considered evil permanently
+ - Respects blacklist - IP addresses in this file will be considered as evil permanently
- - Respects whitelist - IP addresses in this file will never be written in access files
+ - Respects whitelist - IP addresses in this file will be ignored

 ## Future plans